Shivampasvan/ReachHub/README.md

 ## Features

-- Fully responsive website for large, medium and small screen
+- Fully responsive website for large, medium and small screens
 - Secure user authentication and authorization
 - User profiles for buying products
 - Categories for organizing products